 Our Peace Curriculum ensures we inspire our students to embrace the Montessori imperatives of demonstrating respect for self, others and the environment.
-We teach the Petals of Peace, which include Inner Peace, Peace within our Community (classroom, school), Peace within Humanity (a global view) and Peace with Nature.
+We teach the Petals of Peace, which include Inner Peace, Peace within our Community (classroom, school), Peace within Humanity (a global view), and Peace with Nature.

-At SVCMS, we educate the Whole Child, which means we view not only the typical academic areas emphasized within Cognitive Development, but also the student’s Social Skills, Emotional Growth and Physical Condition as important areas that our program must nurture and develop.
+At SVCMS, we educate the Whole Child, which means we view not only the typical academic areas emphasized within Cognitive Development, but also the student’s Social Skills, Emotional Growth, and Physical Condition as important areas that our program must nurture and develop.

 All SVCMS Lead Guides are considered “Highly Qualified” under No Child Left Behind, which is required of all public school teachers in Colorado.
-We administer required student assessments, such as CSAP, in addition to using those progress monitoring tools typically found in Montessori Elementary Schools.
+We administer required student assessments, such as CMAS in addition to using those progress monitoring tools typically found in Montessori Elementary Schools.
 We offer Parent Guide Conferences twice per year.

-We are a small community of approximately 110 families and we offer many opportunities for our families to be active members of our school community.
+We are a small community of approximately 130 families and we offer many opportunities for our families to be active members of our school community.
 These include many types of volunteering, as well as social opportunities offered in conjunction with our Parent Volunteer Organization.

 This page last modified December 9, 2014